qase-tms/qase-python/README.md

 - `QASE_PROJECT` - Project code from Qase TMS
 - `QASE_RUN_ID` - Run ID if you want to add results to existing run
 - `QASE_RUN_NAME` - Set custom run name when no run ID is provided
+- `QASE_DEBUG` - If passed something - will enable debug logging for listener

 `tox.ini` configuration: